standardgalactic/zet/_posts/2017-04-20-ARM-v8a-xml-release.md

 * I wrote a transpiler for ASL that converts ASL to C, wrote another ELF loader and I had a faster simulator for the architecture.
   (Still not all that fast: I am sure you can do better!)
+  I used that to let me [run ARM's internal architecture conformance test suite on the spec]({{ site.url }}/papers/fmcad2016-trustworthy.pdf): getting the ISA to pass was a lot of work - but it was nothing compared with getting all those fiddly parts of the different privilege levels working.

 * I modified my interpreter to generate a symbolic representation of its actions then used a symbolic expression solver (aka an SMT solver) to